mmmirrra/mmmirrra.github.io/_posts/2023-08-07-MultimediaSystem-dataCompression.markdown

 - A technique that uses codes of different lengths depending on the frequency of characters appearing in the data
 - Variable length coding method is widely used in video coding
-  - Example : If there is a string 'AABBAC'
+  - Example: If there is a string 'AABBAC'
     - The frequency of each letter is A 3 times, B 2 times, and C 1 time
     - If you assign '0' to A, '10' to B, and '11' to C,
     - The above string is 'A(0)A(0)B(10)B(10)A(0)C(11)', so it can be expressed as '001010011'